H&D Meetup 1: Algorithmic Consensus

 - w/ Hackers & Designers, Angela Jerardi, WINWIN

-This first H&D meetup will focus in on tools for decision making.
-More specificaly we will be looking at consensus as a concrete example, and explore the potentials and limitations of consensus practices for community organization, but also the ups and downs of algorithmic decision making platforms and technical infrastructures that are built upon the consensus model.
+This first H&D meetup of 2021 focussed on tools for decision making.
+More specifically we looked at consensus as a concrete example, and explore the potentials and limitations of consensus practices for community organization, but also the ups and downs of algorithmic decision making platforms and technical infrastructures that are built upon the consensus model.

-We ask participants of our meetups to read the H&D Code of Conduct before attending the event.
+We asked participants of our meetups to read the H&D Code of Conduct before attending our events.

-Location: Framer Framed, Jitsi and H&D livestream (you receive the links once you rsvped.)
+Location: Framer Framed, Jitsi and H&D livestream (received upon rsvp)

 1st Part: livestreamed from Framer Framed open to larger audience via the H&D livestream